amitkr209/Python_and_R_Projects/Data Scientist Job Market Analysis/README.md

 # The Questions
 Below are the questions I want to answer in my project:
 1. Basic Exploratory Data Analysis
-   - Top Skills for Data Analyst
+   - Top Skills for a Data Scientist
    - Top Companies and locations
-   - Perks for Data Analyst (Work from Home and Job Degree Mentioned)
+   - Perks for Data Scientist (Work from Home and Job Degree Mentioned)
 2. What are the skills most in demand for the top 3 most popular data roles?
-3. How are in-demand skills trending for Data Analysts?
+3. How are in-demand skills trending for Data Scientists?
-4. How well do jobs and skills pay for Data Analysts?
+4. How well do jobs and skills pay for a Data Scientist?
-5. What are the optimal skills for data analysts to learn?
+5. What are the optimal skills for a Data Scientist to learn?
 (High Demand AND High Paying)

 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools: